jdieramon/jdieramon.github.io/pages/events.md

 <br>

 ### Coming Events

+JAN 15 2019, San Diego, CA, USA.
+**Invited Presentation** GeneHummus: A Computational Pipeline to Define Gene Families and their Expression in Legumes and other Plant Species.
+Plant and Animal Genome XXVII Conference ([PAG](http://www.intlpag.org/2019/)).
+January 15, 2019 at 12:00h

 NOV 27-29, Córdoba, Spain.
 Lectures on 'Introduction to R programming for Data Science'- [Master's Degree in Representation and Design in Engineering and Architecture](https://www.uco.es/estudios/idep/masteres/representacion-diseno-ingenieria-arquitectura).
 9h.
 University of Cordoba.